alpha6z/labwc-tasklist/README.md

 # labwc-tasklist

-Overview/Exposé-like script tested on labwc 0.93+ to add a cool overlay under the native labwc task switcher.
+Overview/Exposé-like script tested on labwc 0.93+ to add a cool blurred layer under the native labwc task switcher.

 - make sure to install: wlrctl and wtype
 - make sure to install the required python dependencies